 Color Gray Hair Naturally

 Blackstrap molasses.
 Many people swear that by taking two tablespoons of molasses a day, the process of graying hair can be stopped and even reversed.
 Some people mix it with coffee, some with juice, and some even take it straight.
-Just make sure to get the unsulphured stuff and don’t expect immediate results.
+Just make sure to get the unsulfured stuff and don’t expect immediate results.
 It can take several months before a difference is noticed.
 You can give this method a try pretty cheaply, as Amazon sells Unsulfured Blackstrap Molasses in $7 jars.

 Sage.
 This herb is sometimes used as a natural hair color for gray hair.
 Take a half cup dried sage and simmer it for a half hour in two cups of water.
 After a half hour, turn the heat down and let it steep for a couple hours.
 After steeping, apply it to your hair, let it dry, and rinse it out.
 Do this once a week until your hair reaches the desired shade.
 Do this once a month to maintain.